Syndromes:

 Educational Needs of Children with Down Syndrome:

-.
+A Handbook for Teachers.
 Portsmouth: University of Portsmouth.

 Down Syndrome Association & Scottish Down’s Syndrome Association.
 Including Pupils with Down’s